 How will the course be taught, and will any preparation be required?

-The topics are explored through Feldenkrais Awareness Through Movement® lessons.
+The topic is explored through Feldenkrais Awareness Through Movement® lessons.
 These are delivered to the whole group verbally by the teacher and consist of gentle and mindful movement explorations.
 These lessons may be in standing, sitting or lying down on floor mats.

-Prior to the course participants will be sent a short questionnaire which is intended to help the tutors tailor the course to individual needs and interests.
-Participants are encouraged to bring their instruments and prepare a short piece which will serve as a tester for developments and progress through the course.
-Their playing and posture will be observed at regular intervals and will form the basis for group discussion as well as peer and tutor feed back.
-If permission has been given, and if appropriate, the tutors will occasionally give feed back via touch.
+Prior to the workshop participants will be sent a short questionnaire which is intended to help the tutors tailor the course to individual needs.
+Participants are encouraged to bring their instruments and prepare a short passage which will serve as a before -and -after reference and form the basis for peer and tutor feedback.
+If permission has been given, and if appropriate, the tutors will occasionally give feedback via touch.

 Will music be provided in advance of the course?